Nitromon/Spoken-to-Written-English/PART II.md

 Even without POS tags, simpler modifications to code can be made to punctuate certain words properly.

-**Eg. Convert all "i" to "I" or convert "im" to "I'm"**
+**Eg 1.
+Convert all "i" to "I" or convert "im" to "I'm"** Don't worry this won't convert "impossible" to "I'mpossible", try it.

+**Eg 2.
+Uppercase the first letter of the paragraph, and full stop at the end**

 Some of these grammatic modifications are already present in my rulebook, you can add as many as you can think of and as long as the .txt above is not changed, you won't need to re-test all the previous rule implementations.
+I could think of a lot more but then this project would take too much time.